MOON-LINKS/dd/radar-rl-research-notes-v2.md

 - [ ] Run the self-verification search query list (Section 15) directly on Google Scholar and IEEE Xplore, ideally with university library access, to catch paywalled papers this conversation's web search couldn't reach
 - [ ] Confirm with professor whether "Dec-POSMDP" has prior art specifically in radar/EW (open web search found none, but this is exactly the kind of claim that needs an expert or closed-database check, not just search)
 - [ ] Once v1 code exists: design the specific held-out/unseen-jamming-mode experiment needed to empirically demonstrate the zero-day/anomaly-detection claim (currently an architectural argument, not yet a demonstrated result)
+- [ ] If adopting VAML-style training: define the exact value-aware loss function for the GRU world model (Farahmand 2017/2018 as the starting reference)
+- [ ] Multi-jammer extension (v3, future work): investigate combining the GRU belief estimator with an LMB (Labeled Multi-Bernoulli) multi-target framework, per Tao et al. 2026